RL Fine-Tuning Heals OOD Forgetting in SFT: Rotation Matters: A SVD Analysis on Parameter Matrices

-To identify which layers and which set of singular values/vectors play a more important role in OOD forgetting and recovery, we proceed the restoration process step by step according to different layers, and top-$k$ singular values/vectors.
+To identify which layers and which set of singular values/vectors play a more important role in OOD forgetting and recovery, we perform the restoration process step by step across layers and top-$k$ singular values/vectors.
 More specifically, \begin{itemize} \item for layer-wise study, we restore the singular values/vectors for every top-$k$ layer, where $k=5,10,15,20,\dots, L$ and $L$ is the total number of layers; \item for singular values and vectors, we restore the top-$k$ singular values/vectors for all layers, where $k=64, 256, 512, 768, 1024, 1536, 2048, 2560,$ $ 3072, 3584, (4096 \text{ for LLaMA})$; \end{itemize}

 The results are shown in Section~\ref{sec:ablation_singular_values} and ~\ref{sec:ablation_singular_vectors}.